-Duo provides robust two-factor authentication for your VPN, email, web portal, cloud services, etc., all from an centrally-managed administration portal.
-Huntress supports Duo as a second factor using Push, SMS, voice calls, or pass codes.
+Duo provides robust two-factor authentication for your VPN, email, web portal, cloud services, etc., all from a centrally-managed administration portal.
+Huntress supports Duo as a second factor using Push, SMS, voice calls, or passcodes.

 Enabling Two-Factor For Your Account

 Before you can enable any of the specific two-factor methods you'll need to generate backup codes (and save them somewhere safe!) that can be used to recover access to your account should you ever lose your other second factors.
 You can learn more about this here.

 Before you can enable Duo authentication, you'll need to set up a Duo integration in your Huntress account.
 Login to your Duo portal with an administrative user and perform the following tasks:

 - Click on the "Applications" -> "Protect an Application" menu in the left-hand menu pane.